lnsandn01/game_works/README.md

 # game_works
  ## Event driven framework for making games in Unity

- **!Warning!** Work in progress, this needs to be cleaned up first and made into a proper framework, but it is already usable.<br>
+ **!Warning!** Work in progress, much more documentation needs to be written, but the framework is already usable.<br>

 ## What it is

 A framework as a base for your unity game.
 This will let you make a clean and modular game without creating spaghetti code.<br>
 The framework uses the unity event system, and lets your game objects and code communicate efficiently with events.<br>
-Add the event system classes to an object in your first scene of the game, and they will run and stay alive, throughout scene/level changes.<br>
+Add the event system classes to an object in your first scene of the game, with the SystemObject script, and they will run and stay alive throughout scene/level changes.<br>
 They manage **communication, scene changes, constants, states of the game, controls and storing progress or anything in cache.**<br>